 Learning about the signs of healthy, unhealthy and abusive relationships can be really helpful.
 Try making a list of healthy relationship characteristics and respectful partner traits.
 Look for a partner who lives up to your standards.

 If you begin dating and start to notice things about your partner that make you uncomfortable, don’t just ignore them.
 Don’t minimize questionable behaviors or write them off as personality traits.
 If you feel like something isn’t right, it probably isn’t.
 If you feel safe talking to your new partner about what you’ve noticed, then do that.
 See how they react to being confronted — that will show you a lot about who they are.
-If you want to talk to someone about the things you’ve noticed, you can always call, chat or text with a loveisrespect advocate to get feedback.

 Whether or not you’ve been in an abusive relationship before, practicing safe dating is important when beginning a relationship.
 A few ways to stay safe while dating include: making sure that you meet your partner at the location of your first few dates, rather than letting them drive you; spending time together in public at first; and making sure that someone you trust knows your whereabouts.
 This will also help you figure out if you are able to trust your partner as the relationship becomes more serious.